 Here is what we learned….

-Katie Kern, VP of Marketing for Media Frenzy Global, LLC
+Media Frenzy Global, LLC

 “There are two major trends in 2017 that will aid in changing the media landscape.
 1.)
 Fake vs. Real News.
 Fake news dominated 2016 so much Oxford dictionary announced “Post-Truth” as its 2016 International Word of the Year.
 As consumer’s media consumption increases, media outlets must continue to create compelling and real content to capture the attention of their audience, solidifying themselves as a credible source amidst this fake news era.
 Transparent, factual, shareable content will be what news outlets need to put the fake news stories to rest once and for all.
 2.)
 Digital Continues to Rise.
 The next big platform is right in front of us: digital.
 Connectivity, now more than ever has a huge influence on how people consume media and make brand choices.
 Advertisers need use multiple media channels to reach and connect to their target.
 For example, it’s not guaranteed that a 30 second TV ad will have the same effect on Facebook or YouTube.
 Advertisers can’t be lazy in 2017; they must specifically craft messages differently on each medium for their target group.”